i-doit/knowledge-base/docs/en/use-cases/automated-contract-term-extension.md

     15 6 * * www-data php /var/www/html/i-doit/console.php extend-contracts --user user --password password
 ```

-With this code, the cronjob will run every day at 6:15 *am* and will automatically extend the contracts if they meet the requirements.
+With this code, the cronjob will run every day at 6:15 *am* and will automatically extend the contracts if they meet the requirements.<br>
 The only important thing is, that the path to the [Console](../automation-and-integration/cli/console/index.md) is correct and that you use the **username** and **password** of the idoit instance.